viettronics868/FreeRTOSonPic32/README.md

 * [Using software timer for handling debounce when key press]

 ## Priority Inversion and Priority Inheritance
-* [Using static tasks to simulate the situation of blocking/release tasks]
+* [Using static tasks to simulate the implementation of Priority Inversion and Priority Inheritance]

+## Event Group
+* [Using static tasks to learn implementation of event group on push button and DMA transfer]

 (continue)